Cr1.1: Imagine

 convey expressive intent.

-- Students will recognize various families of instruments and how the audience reacts with different moods and emotional feelings to the above elements.
-(Symphony of the Hawaiian Birds)
+Students will recognize various families of instruments and how the audience reacts with different moods and emotional feelings to different timbres.
+(Re:

-- Students will recognize various families of instruments and how the audience reacts with different moods and emotional feelings to the above elements.
-(Symphony of the Hawaiian Birds)
+Students will recognize various families of instruments and how the audience reacts with different moods and emotional feelings to

 Re9.1: Evaluate